mwibrow/vlnm/docs/source/normalizers/quickstart.rst

     pd.read_csv('normalized.csv').head()

-Instead of two file names, one (or both) of the file arguments to the :func:`normalize` function can be a
+Instead of passing file names to the :func:`normalize` function, one (or both) of the arguments can be a
 `file object <https://docs.python.org/3/glossary.html#term-file-object>`_
 created using the
 `open() function <https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files>`_: